What Is The Difference Between Term And Whole Life Insurance?

 3. **Cash Value:** Whole life insurance includes a cash value component that grows over time and can be accessed during your lifetime.
 Term life insurance does not accumulate cash value.

-4. **Flexibility:** Term life insurance offers flexibility in terms of policy length, allowing you to choose a term that aligns with your specific needs.
-Whole life insurance is a more rigid policy.
+4. **Flexibility:** Term life insurance offers flexibility in policy length, allowing you to choose a term that aligns with your needs.
+Whole life insurance is more rigid.

 In summary, term life insurance is a cost-effective option for individuals seeking coverage for a specific period, while whole life insurance offers lifelong coverage and a cash value component.
-When choosing between these two types of life insurance, it’s important to consider your financial goals, budget, and long-term needs.
+When choosing between these two types of life insurance, consider your financial goals, budget, and long-term needs.

 **Factors to Consider When Choosing a Life Insurance Policy**